The Incredible Truth About Sweet Potatoes

 Fighting Early Childhood Disease

 Scientists in Mozambique have been able to cut rates of diarrhea in children by nearly fifty percent simply by encouraging local farmers to grow sweet potatoes.
 Diarrheal diseases are the second most common killer of children under the age of five world-wide.
-By eating one, small, sweet potato, children are able to get a full day's serving vitamin A (also known as Beta-Carotene).
-By avoiding vitamin A deficiency, children, as well as adults, are able to stave off diarrheal diseases as well as other infections.
+By eating one, small, sweet potato, children are able to get a full day's serving vitamin A. By avoiding vitamin A deficiency, children, as well as adults, are able to stave off diarrheal diseases as well as other infections.

 Sweet potatoes are also a powerful ally in the fight against cancer.
 They contain a host of phytochemicals.
 These are potent, plant based compounds that are found in unprocessed foods.
-One type of phytochemical is called a carotenoid.
-Carotenoids are powerful antioxidants that both protect the DNA in your cells from oxidation damage as well as inhibits the growth of cancer cells.
-Sweet potatoes contain over 600 carotenoid compounds.
+They can be powerful antioxidants that both protect the DNA in your cells from oxidation damage as well as inhibit the growth of cancer cells.
+Sweet potatoes contain over 600 of these compounds.

 Sweet potatoes also contain a protein called sporamin.
 Sporamin has been proven to inhibit cancer cell growth as well as restrict metastasis.
 That means that it not only keeps cancer cells from growing but also prevents them from spreading.
 And while that sounds great in a lab, we know that most proteins are broken down during digestion.
 Not sporamin!
 Sporamin has been found in the blood stream of people who eat sweet potatoes, intact, without triggering an immune response.
 Luckily, 80% of the protein in sweet potatoes is sporamin, making it one sweet little soldier in the fight against cancer.